dynatrace-oss/barista/documentation/getting-started.md

 ## Step 2: Animations

-Some angular-components components depend on the Angular animations module.
+Some Barista components depend on the Angular animations module.
 If you want these animations to work in your app, you have to install the `@angular/animations` module and include the `BrowserAnimationsModule` in your app.